 Singaporeans are invited to celebrate SG60 with a unique blend of creativity and compassion this June 2025.
-Marina Square will host Wings of Art 2025, from June 24 to July 1, featuring a dazzling Barbie Doll Runway.
+Marina Square is hosting Wings of Art 2025, from June 25 to July 1, featuring a dazzling Barbie Doll Runway.
 In fact, it will be the longest Barbie runway in Singapore.
 Stretching over 60 metres, the barbie doll runway will feature an astonishing 1,060 Winged Barbies.
+At the launch event, it was officially recognised by the Singapore Book of Records as the World’s Longest Barbie Runway.
 Here’s what we know about the event.

-The centrepiece, the 60-metre-long Barbie runway, will secure its place in the Singapore Book of Records.
+The centrepiece, the 60-metre-long Barbie runway, secured its place in the Singapore Book of Records as there is no other like it globally.
 Therefore, it’s a must-see for families and Barbie lovers alike.
-Meanwhile, 60 Barbies will be exclusively designed by renowned local artists, each doll capturing the SG60 spirit, and their personal vision of hope.
-Additionally, the remaining 1,000 Barbies are crafted by members of the public.
-In fact, the runway could be the world’s longest Barbie Runway according to research.
+Meanwhile, 60 Barbies have been exclusively designed by renowned local artists, each doll capturing the SG60 spirit, and their personal vision of hope.
+Among the featured creators are Jayley Woo, Janice Wong, Frederick Lee, and a 9-year-old artist with Autism Spectrum Disorder—whose moving work expresses resilience and hope.
+Additionally, the remaining 1,000 Barbies have been crafted by members of the public.

 The spectacular showcase is not just about art and imagination—it’s also a rallying call to support underprivileged children.
 The event aims to raise $100,000 for the Singapore Red Cross Young Heart Programme, which provides education and mentorship to children in need.

-Other event highlights include a stunning 3-metre-tall Community Wings Sculpture made of recycled glass and crystal, as well as a Wings-Themed Photo Booth for instagrammable moments, and a lively Imagination Zone featuring carnival games—perfect for children.
+Other event highlights include a stunning 3-metre-tall Community Wings Sculpture made of recycled glass and crystal, as well as a Wings-Themed Photo Booth for instagrammable moments, and a lively Imagination Zone featuring carnival games and fringe activities—perfect for children.

 Definitely, Wings of Art 2025 at Marina Square Central Atrium is the art exhibition-like event you can’t miss this season.